gazpitchy92/server-status-plasmoid/readme.md

 ## Features
 - Display multiple servers in a clean, responsive layout
-- Supports Ping, DNS, and HTTP/S checks
+- Supports Ping and HTTP/S checks
 - Color-coded status indicators for quick overview
 - Configurable refresh intervals
 - Lightweight and built with Plasma 6 compatibility in mind